 Epcot International Food & Wine Festival

-The 2017 Epcot International Food & Wine Festival takes place Aug.
-31 through Nov.
-13. Here's just a taste of what you can see, do and eat while you're there.
+The Epcot International Food & Wine Festival takes place each year, typically from late August through late November.
+Here's just a taste of what you can see, do and eat while you're there.

 By MacKenzie Smith

 Since Orlando has a centrally located international airport, a trip to Disney's theme parks can be unimaginably easy.
 We decided to stay at Disney's Coronado Springs Resort because they have this really cool waterslide and, hey, I'm a sucker for really cool water slides.
 The property itself was a lush paradise that showed off all the beautiful flora Florida has to offer and since we were staying on the Disney "campus," everything was super accessible.

 If you're unfamiliar with Epcot's Food and Wine Festival, let me give you a brief synopsis of what goes on during this awesome event.

 Epcot is essentially made up of two parks.
 One is Future World, in the front of the park; the other is the World Showcase, in the back.
 Future World is more about space and technology whereas the World Showcase is more about culture and worldly traditions.
 Most of The Food and Wine Festival takes place in the back half of the park but there are also exhibits and attractions in the front as well.
 So you'll definitely want to explore Epcot in its entirety.

 During the Food and Wine Festival, Epcot's best chefs come together to create individual menus that showcase the cuisine and beverages of different countries.
 It all adds up to the perfect learning environment for tasting and experiencing different cultures all -- without leaving the country.
 As you walk into the park, you're handed a passport book that guides your eating and drinking adventure.
 From there, you can explore the park, and pick and choose what you'd like to try.
 Most dishes and drinks are below $8, which makes trying a little bit of everything quite possible.